 Online Selling Still Needs Updates

-When you sell car online, everything feels fast and easy.
+When you sell a car online, everything feels fast and easy.
 However, one step is people telling the DVLA.
 Selling online doesn’t mean the system does everything.
 You still need to update them yourself.
 When you sellmycar, don’t rely on the website.
 Do the part directly to stay safe.

 After you post your car online and someone buys it, take a few minutes to finish the job properly.
 Your name needs to come off the records.
 Some websites do not notify the DVLA.
 So, go to the DVLA website.
 It’s quick and makes things official.